 Using the 2015 flooding (and subsequent power cuts) in Lancaster – in which over 55,000 houses were left without a stable power source for 3 days – as a case study, this project will use interviews and house tours to gain a better understanding of priorities in terms of energy use, as well as identifying the practices which are temporally flexible, and in doing so, reveal the most feasible areas for achieving flexibility in the demand for energy.

-For our regularly Journal Club Katie Sumner led a discussion on whether low carbon technologies are really enough to curb climate change.
-In this blog post, she asks whether we need to reconsider how we think of energy in the first place.
+Katie Sumner led a discussion on whether low carbon technologies are really enough to curb climate change.
+In this blog, she asks whether we need to reconsider how we think of energy in the first place.
 Read: Steering energy demand in the right direction.

 In 2016 Katie helped organise a debate Clean Power for All as part of our Scholar outreach programme.
 You can watch this on our YouTube channel.